Diocesan School for Girls, Auckland: History

 The former Goodall Construction company constructed many of the buildings.

-Houses

-Diocesan has eight houses, into which the students are grouped.
-In the senior school (years 7-13), there are “tutor” groups, which consists of one tutor teacher, and the students in a particular house and year. eg. Year 9 Selwyn.
-Each house is named after someone close to the school.

 Enrolment

-As a private school, Diocesan School receives little funding from the government and charges parents of students tuition fees to cover costs.
-As of 2015, the school tuition fees for domestic students (i.e. New Zealand citizens and residents) are approximately $18,000 for day students in Years 1 to 6 and $21,000 for day students in Years 7 to 13.
-Boarders pay an extra $15,000 per year.
+As a private school, Diocesan School charges tuition fees to cover costs.
+For the 2025 school year, tuition fees for New Zealand residents are $25,880 per year for students in years 1 to 6 and $29,870 per year for students in years 7 and above.
+Boarding fees are an additional $21,210 per year.

-At the school's February 2010 Education Review Office (ERO) review, Diocesan School had 1479 students, including 16 international students.
-Around 75 percent of students at the school identified as New Zealand European (Pākehā), six percent as another European ethnicity, eight percent as Chinese, three percent as Indian, four percent as another Asian ethnicity, two percent as Māori, one percent as Pacific Islanders, and one percent as another ethnicity.
+At the school's May 2021 Education Review Office (ERO) review, Diocesan School had 1,659 students, including 35 international students.
+Around 59 percent of students at the school identified as New Zealand European (Pākehā), 31 percent as Asian, 0.5 percent as Māori, and 0.2 percent as Pacific Islanders.